KrolikPT/Utilities/README.md

 # Requirements
-pip install tabulate
+Install all python modules to use the script

-pip install pandas
+pip install -r requirements.txt

 # Utilities
 Python scripts to help you in terminal of Linux.